How Do I Ask My Doctor to Write My Disability Letter?

 Your doctor could tell you that you need to see a specialist or that they do not deal with disability claims when you start to talk about applying for SSDI.
 In some cases, these types of responses are meant to end a conversation so your doctor can move on to their next patient.
 You are not debating your doctor in this instance; you are appealing to their human nature.
 For example, you might respond with, “Social Security trusts and values my treating doctor’s opinion more than anyone else’s.
 I do not want my claim being denied by a doctor who has never treated me and who has only examined me one time.”

 Once your doctor has agreed to prepare a letter, you want to ensure that it contains the details necessary to support your claim.
 Tell your doctor that, while you appreciate it, a letter that only indicates that you are “unable to work” is not enough.
 Ask him to discuss your specific limitations and how they adversely affect your ability to do your job.
 If you have any questions, our Allentown disability attorneys are available to help.

 Our Pennsylvania Social Security Disability Lawyers Help Our Clients Obtain Medical Evidence

 Whether or not you are eligible for Social Security Disability benefits often depends on the strength of the medical evidence you submit.
 While not necessary, a medical support statement from your treating physician could be persuasive.
-Our Pennsylvania disability lawyers at Young, Marr & Associates have decades of experience piecing together the evidence Social Security wants.
+Our Pennsylvania disability lawyers at Young, Marr, Mallis & Associates have decades of experience piecing together the evidence Social Security wants.
 Call (215) 515-2954to before talking with your doctor about your disability claim.